joshhus/blockchain-sw-25/internal/blockchain_images.md

     ```
     {:codeblock}

   - Create a `ssl.conf` file using the template below.
 Replace the `_default` variables with the values of your choice.
 Use the `alt_names` section to provide the domain of your cluster.
-This domain needs to match the publci URL that you will select for the web proxy.
+This domain needs to match the public URL that you will select for the web proxy.

     ```
     extensions = extend